Is a Bigfoot different than a Sasquatch?

 was a large bi-pedal ape that did exist as early as 100,000 years ago.
 If the Sasquatch is a descendent of the Gigantopithecus, then the fossil record as of 1935

 Where do the Sasquatch live?

-The general consensus of most researchers is that the Sasquatch lives in the forest much like the other animals such as deer, bear, and etc,. and have a head
+The general consensus of most researchers is that the Sasquatch lives in the dense forest of the PNW with other animals such as deer, bear, and etc,.